 Type of content creation tool: Online courses / video

-Teachable can be thought of as similar to MasterClass, but without the A-list celebrities.
-More than 100,000 instructors have used Teachable to sell and manage their online courses.
-Instructors pay Teachable a monthly or yearly subscription fee to use the platform for creating, hosting and selling their classes.
+More than 100,000 creators have used Teachable to build, sell and manage online courses.
+How it works: Instructors pay Teachable a monthly or yearly subscription fee to use the platform for creating, hosting and selling their classes.
+They can also use it to sell digital downloads and coaching services.
 Founded under the name Fedora in 2013, the startup was acquired by Hotmart in 2020.

 Type of content creation tool: Community building platform